 While it’s not exactly the Metropolitan Museum of Art in New York City, the Memphis Brooks Museum of Art is nevertheless a great place to take your students to learn more about the world of art.
 From their temporary exhibits to their more interactive ones, the museum offers a nice array of arts and activities for students to enjoy.

 At one point, the museum hosted a (temporary) video game art exhibit, which was a hit amongst children and adults alike.

 So tell us fellow readers, which of these places are you thinking of taking your students throughout the school year?
 Is there one that you would especially recommend that we add to our list?
-Connect with us on our Facebook page and let us know!
+Please let us know in the comments below!